sourcegraph/sourcegraph-public-snapshot/doc/api/graphql/managing-code-insights-with-api.md

 Learn how to manage [Code Insights](../../code_insights/index.md) on private Sourcegraph instances with the API.
 If you haven't used the API before, learn more about [the GraphQL API and how to use it](index.md).

+This page is meant as a guide for common use cases.
+You can find all of GraphQL documentation in the [API Console](./index.md#api-console).

 ## Prerequisites

-* TODO-JOEL: what do we want to put here?
-Maybe a release number?
-A note about the environment flag that disables settings?
-That they have insights turned on to begin with?
+The Code Insights GraphQL API is available on Sourcegraph versions 3.35.1+.

+Note: If Code Insights setting storage is enabled, (`ENABLE_CODE_INSIGHTS_SETTINGS_STORAGE:true`) any changes made via the API will be periodically overwritten by insights stored in settings.
+This is an unlikely scenario.

-### General
+## General

-This API is considered experimental and there may be significant changes in the future.
-TODO-JOEL: is this the right thing to say here?
-We've talked about the API being experimental, and it seems worth calling it out in some way.
+This API is considered to be in beta.
+There may be significant changes in the future as we figure out the best way to support more chart types and data sources!

-### Permissions and visibility overview
+## Permissions and visibility

-TODO-JOEL: Thinking about permissions and what might be useful to document here.. insights themselves don't really have permissions.
-By default the user who created the insight will have permission, but there's no way to share that with other users without first creating a dashboard.
-Would it be useful to call out how to create a dashboard and add/remove insights from it, just for sharing purposes?
-Or is this not a compelling use case via the API?
+Note: there are no separate read/write permissions at this time, so if a user has permission to view an insight they can also edit and delete it.

+When a user creates a Code Insight, that user will automatically be granted permission to view that insight.
+Besides this one case of insight-level permissions, all permissions exist on [dashboards](../../code_insights/explanations/viewing_code_insights.md#insights-dashboards).
+This means that in order for another user to view an insight via the API, that insight must first be attached to a dashboard with either organization or global permissions.

+See [Managing Dashboards](#managing-dashboards) below for more information.

+## Just-in-time vs persisted insights

+Some insights generate and persist time series data, while others calculate their time series data just-in-time on page load.
+Currently, any insight that is run over all repositories will be persisted, while insights run over a specific set of repositories will be genearted just-in-time.

+Common use cases for managing persisted insights with the API:

+- Genearating and exporting time series data

+Common use cases for managing just-in-time insights with the API:

+- Generating just-in-time insights to be viewed in the Sourcegraph web app

-## Creating a Code Insight
+## Creating a persisted insight

-To create a Code Insight that will generate series data on the backend, use the mutation below.
+To create a Code Insight that will generate and persist time series data, use the mutation below.

 Important: leave `dataSeries.repositoryScope.repositories` empty to specify that the query should be run across all repositories.
-Otherwise, no series data will be generated and saved on the backend.
+Otherwise, no time series data will be persisted.

-TODO: What did we end up doing about the `lineColor`?
-I thought we had decided to go with hex values, but our frontend still uses the variables.
-Should the example be a hex value?
-Does it matter?

 ```gql
 mutation CreateLineChartSearchInsight($input: LineChartSearchInsightInput!) {